DavidSanwald/jekyll-gulp-browsersync-boilerplate/README.md

-# Jekyll Starter Theme V2
+# Jekyll boilerplate and gulp configuration

 -